SSWConsulting/SSW.Rules.Content/rules/3-steps-to-a-pbi/rule.md

 This step depends on the complexity and nature of the task, especially if the PBI involves intricate coding or extensive testing to meet the defined [Acceptance Criteria](/acceptance-criteria).

 1. On the Sprint board, move your PBI into "In Progress"
-2. Create a new branch and code, code, code... (remember to [Red, Green, Refactor](/reply-done-plus-added-a-unit-test))
+2. Create a new branch and code, code, code...
 3. Open a Pull Request with [lots of context](/write-a-good-pull-request)
 4. Get another engineer in your team to do an ["over the shoulder"](/over-the-shoulder) check of the code
 5. Record a [Done Video](/record-a-quick-and-dirty-done-video) so you get your ducks in a row for the explanation to the Product Owner